High-dimensional scaling limits of piecewise deterministic sampling algorithms: The convergence of the Bouncy Particle Sampler

 The proof strategy of Theorem \ref{theo:bps_ll} is as follows.
 The first step is to show the convergence of $Y^{\bouncy, d}$ at refreshment times $(\sigma_n)_{n\ge 0}$.
 For that purpose, we consider a pure step Markov process $\overline{Y}^{\bouncy,d}$ defined by

-The pure step Markov process has a simpler structure which is characterized by the so-called finite transition measure.
+The pure step Markov process has a simpler structure which is characterised by the so-called finite transition measure.
 Since $\sigma_j/d-\sigma_{j-1}/d$ follows the exponential distribution with mean $1/\rho d$, its finite transition measure $K^d(x,\dif y)$ is

 in the sense of IX.4.19 of \cite{JS}.
 Then we will apply Theorem IX.4.21 of \cite{JS} to the Markov process $\overline{Y}^{\bouncy,d}$ in Lemma \ref{lem:bouncy_bar}.
 To apply the theorem, key step is the proof for the convergence of the semimartingale characteristics.
 For this step, Stein's techniques work efficiently.
 After the proof of Lemma \ref{lem:bouncy_bar}, finally we will show that the difference between $\overline{Y}^{\bouncy,d}$ and $Y^{\bouncy, d}$ is ignorable.